Woking: Residential development

 Construction of St John's, the only significant area where housebuilding was directly stimulated by the opening of the Basingstoke Canal, began in the first decades of the 19th century.
 In the 1790s, there had been a few scattered smallholdings and squatters' cottages to the south of Knaphill, but the opening of a wharf to serve the nurseries and new brickworks attracted new workers, requiring more extensive accommodation.
-By the late 1830s, the new village, initially known as Kiln Bridge, was large enough to support the construction of a chapel, dedicated to St John the Baptist.
+By the late 1830s, the new village, initially known as Kiln Bridge, was large enough to support the construction of a chapel dedicated to St John the Baptist.
 The chapel was replaced by a larger church, designed by George Gilbert Scott and consecrated in 1842, and the surrounding area acquired the name "St John's" at around the same time.
 Further expansion in the area continued with the opening of the Woking Convict Invalid Prison and Brookwood Hospital in the mid-19th century.

 Modern Woking began to develop between the mid-1860s and late-1880s, as the London Necropolis Company sold excess land that had not been used for Brookwood Cemetery.
-The High Street had been laid out by 1863 and a post office opened there in 1865.
-By 1869, the first houses had appeared in Ellen Street (now West Street), Providence Street (now Church Street) and Commercial Road.
+The High Street had been laid out by 1863, and a post office opened there in 1865.
+By 1869, the first houses had appeared on Ellen Street (now West Street), Providence Street (now Church Street) and Commercial Road.
 By the 1890s, most of the land to the north of the railway line had been sold, but the London Necropolis Company had been unable to find a buyer for Hook Heath, to the south.
 The company decided to develop the area itself and divided it into plots for large, detached houses.
-A golf course was built on part of the heath, to attract residents and visitors.
+A golf course was built on part of the heath to attract residents and visitors.